nylander/GAAS/annotation/CheatSheet/gxf.md

 From those information we can understand that in ~2000 for the drosophila genome project they have use the GFF format with particuliar specification that leaded to the emergence of the GTF format.

-In this paper from (The Human Genome Browser at UCSC.
+In another paper (The Human Genome Browser at UCSC.
 Genome Res.
-2002 Jun; 12(6): 996–1006. doi:  [10.1101/gr.229102]) they say that the GTF format has been designed specifically for the human genome project.
+2002 Jun; 12(6): 996–1006. doi:10.1101/gr.229102) [https://doi.org/10.1101/gr.229102] the authors say that the GTF format has been designed specifically for the human genome project.

     Since August 2001, it has become possible for users to upload their own annotations for display in the browser.
 These annotations can be in the standard GFF format (http:// www.sanger.ac.uk/Software/formats/GFF), or in some formats designed specifically for the human genome project including GTF, PSL, and BED.
 The formats are described in detail in the web page http://genome.cse.ucsc.edu/goldenPath/help/ customTrack.html.
 Note that the GFF and GTF files must be tab delimited rather than space delimited.
 Uploaded